Triplecorpse/geocorecon2.0/README.md

 - minutes sigh is apostrophe ('), seconds one - is double qoute(").
 If I am not right please contact me
 - after right input press the (>) button and view the result

-In the next version
+In the next version(s)
 ----------------
 - batch convert
-- gpx generator
+- gpx waypoints generator
+- visual points (click'n'view)